mekise/git-primer/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```
-As suggested, we need to fix the conflict in `file1.jl` and commit.
+As suggested, we must fix the conflict in `file1.jl` and commit.
 ```
 <<<<<<< HEAD
 some line in main